sw7ft/BerryCore/README.md

 ---

+## ⚖️ **Legal & Licensing**

+BerryCore is an **open-source project** that compiles and packages existing open-source software for QNX/BlackBerry 10 devices.

+**Important Notes:**
+- All included packages respect their original licenses (GPL, MIT, Apache, etc.)
+- This project does **not** distribute proprietary BlackBerry or QNX system files
+- Users must have legitimate access to their own BB10 devices and software
+- Not affiliated with or endorsed by BlackBerry Limited
+- BlackBerry®, BB10®, and QNX® are registered trademarks of BlackBerry Limited

+**For developers**: If you're building packages with the toolchain, see `toolchain/README.md` for important licensing information regarding NDK components.

+---

 ## 🚀 **Moving Forward**

 Our mission is simple:
 To **extend**, **modernize**, and **streamline** the vision of Berry Much OS.

-By uniting QNX’s real-time reliability with modern open-source tooling, we aim to make these devices **usable, hackable, and developer-friendly again** — both as daily drivers and as educational systems for embedded computing.
+By uniting QNX's real-time reliability with modern open-source tooling, we aim to make these devices **usable, hackable, and developer-friendly again** — both as daily drivers and as educational systems for embedded computing.

 ## 💖 **Support Development**